dyrector-io/awesome-infrastructure-questions/README.md

 -   In your team do you have DevOps Engineers?
 -   Who is responsible for issuing and maintaining SSL certificates at your company?
 -   Is there a scheduled maintenance window?
 If yes, what is the frequency?
+-   How many different teams or organizations contribute to or depend on your your infrastructure?
+-   Do you have a separate customer support team?
+Can they access or change the infrastructure?
+-   Do you use third party vendors, if so which ones, and do you have support contracts with those in place?
+-   What is your best and worst case request and approval process for infrastructure changes?
+-   Who monitors cost, budgeting and funding of the infrastructure?
+Is that part of approvals or changes?

 **Security-Specific questions**